 Food At Umlani Bushcamp

-Despite being off the grid and located deep in the bush, Umlani Bushcamp serves up great dishes as a part of their all-inclusive full board package.
-Each day we were treated to morning tea before our game drive, then breakfast, lunch, a sundowner with our evening game drive and dinner in the evening.
+Despite being off the grid and located deep in the bush, Umlani Bushcamp serves great dishes as a part of their all-inclusive full board package.
+Each day we were treated to morning tea before our game drive, breakfast, lunch, a sundowner with our evening game drive and dinner in the evening.
 We loved that the restaurant didn’t use any individual packaging like sugar or butter to cut down on waste.

 All meals consisted of a set buffet menu inspired by home-cooked South African cuisine.
 However, the chefs Monashe, Lineth and Dumsile, were more than happy to accommodate our vegetarian requests and other dietary needs.